unfoldingWord/uw-content-validation/src/core/usfm-text-check.md

 This function checks the given USFM text for typical formatting errors.

-It returns a list of success messages and a list of prioritised notice components.
+It returns a list of success messages and a list of notice components.
+(The first component is always a priority number in the range 0..999.)

 The notices can then be further processed into a list of errors and a list of warnings as desired.